Skip to content

 The main symptom of urethritis is pain while urinating.
 Other urethritis symptoms may include: a frequent urge to urinate, difficulty starting urination, pain during intercourse, unusual discharge from the penis, itching around the opening of the penis, the urethra hurting when squeezed, and blood in the urine or semen (in men).

 The best treatment for bacterial urethritis is antibiotic treatment to heal completely.
-Medical providers can prescribe antibiotics in oral or in cream form.
+Medical providers can prescribe antibiotics in oral or in an injection form.
+Please note that PlushCare physicians are unable to prescribe any injection antibiotics but may be able to offer alternative medications.
 Antibiotics will usually clear up the infection within a few days.
 Your doctor may also prescribe medication to help treat the discomfort of urinating.
 When you start your course of antibiotics, you should show improvement within the first couple days of administration.
 That being said, it is important that you make sure to take the full course of medication to ensure that the infection doesn’t return and that the urethritis treatment is effective.

 While urethritis can go away on its own, the risk of the infection getting worse and spreading to the kidneys is high.
 Urethritis caused by bacteria typically requires antibiotics to clear the infection and prevent recurring UTI infections.
 PlushCare recommends seeking medical attention to treat urethritis.